-For income tax purposes, the Company estimates that distributions in this calendar year will be composed entirely of ordinary income, and will be reflected as such on the Form 1099-DIV for the calendar year 2010.
+For income tax purposes, the Company estimates that its distributions will be composed entirely of ordinary income, and will be reflected as such on the Form 1099-DIV for the calendar years 2010 and 2011.
 The Company anticipates declaring further distributions to its stockholders to meet the RIC distribution requirements.

 As a RIC, the Company is also subject to a federal excise tax based on distributive requirements of its taxable income on a calendar year basis.
-Because the Company did not satisfy these distribution requirements for calendar years 2008 and 2009, the Company incurred a de minimis federal excise tax for those calendar years.
+Because the Company did not satisfy these distribution requirements for calendar years 2008 and 2009, the Company incurred a de minimis federal excise tax for those calendar years, and the Company expects to incur a de minimis federal excise tax for the calendar year 2010.